 I will admit that occasionally I pursue a recipe idea just for the fun of it, or because it sounds good.
 But not this one.
-This is not just a conversation piece.
+These Cayenne Hot Chili Pepper Truffles are not just a conversation piece.
 The combination of hot chilies and dark chocolate is amazing.

 I know this is a terrible tease.
 All you can see are little balls of chocolate.
 They could taste like anything, really.